-All work performed under EERE Awards must be performed in the United States (100% of all direct labor, including contract/subrecipient labor).
+All work performed under EERE Awards must be performed in the United States.
 This requirement does not apply to the purchase of supplies and equipment; however, the Prime Recipient should make every effort to purchase supplies and equipment within the United States.
 The Prime Recipient must flow down this requirement to its Subrecipients.